 If you don’t have health insurance through an employer, you’ll need to buy it yourself if you want coverage.
 The Affordable Care Act (ACA) has thankfully made it to easier to secure individual coverage.
 Coverage is available for purchase during the annual open enrollment period (OEP) but individuals with qualifying events can also purchase ACA-compliant coverage outside of the OEP.

-Regardless of when you enroll, it’s important to avoid a few common enrollment-period blunders – mistakes which could end up costing you some serious money.
+Regardless of when you enroll, it’s important to avoid a few common enrollment-period blunders – mistakes that could end up costing you some serious money.

 Sticking with an existing plan without exploring your options

-Many ACA-compliant health plans allow you to automatically renew your coverage from year to year.
-And even if your plan isn’t available for 2020, you may be automatically enrolled in a similar plan with comparable coverage and pricing.
+Most ACA-compliant health plans allow you to automatically renew your coverage from year to year.
+And even if your plan isn’t available for 2023, you may be automatically enrolled in a similar plan with comparable coverage and pricing.

 But just because you have the option to auto-renew or get mapped to a different plan doesn’t mean you should settle for it.
 Rather, it pays to reassess your healthcare needs and also see what plan options are available to you.
 You may find that changes in your own health make it so your current plan isn’t actually the best fit, even if that plan doesn’t change.

 Assuming a low-premium plan is your best bet

 Health insurance premiums and deductibles tend to have an inverse relationship – the higher one is, the lower the other.
 But don’t assume that a lower premium is the way to go.
 Doing so could result in a deductible you struggle to meet.
 And unless you’re the type who rarely gets sick, you could end up paying more for healthcare all-in under a low-premium plan than with a higher-premium plan.

 (It’s also important to note that plans with higher premiums don’t always have lower deductibles.
 They might have a broader provider network, for example, better pre-deductible coverage, or a lower total out-of-pocket limit.)